JustinJohnsonK/ddos-analyser/README.md

 # How to -

-initialize environment >> source ddos-venv/bin/activate
+activate environment >> source ddos-venv/bin/activate

 ensure that tshark is runnung in the background and packet details are written to the file "app/packets.csv".